-Toby Vintcent is the author of a series of thrillers set in the world of Formula 1; glowing endorsements for Driven have come from Murray Walker, Max Mosley and the London Evening Standard, while Crash – in addition to its Formula 1 endorsements from Jonathan Legard and David Tremayne – was named as a recommended holiday read by Marie Claire.
-Vintcent is clearly proving he can communicate the world of Formula 1 not only to seasoned operators, but also to a mainstream audience.
+Toby Vintcent is the author of a series of thrillers set in the world of Formula 1; glowing endorsements for Driven have come from Murray Walker, Max Mosley and the London Evening Standard, while Crash – in addition to its Formula 1 endorsement from Jonathan Legard and David Tremayne – was named as a recommended holiday read by Marie Claire.
+Vincent is clearly proving he can communicate the world of Formula 1 not only to seasoned operators but also to a mainstream audience.

 How is Formula 1 not as it should be?
 I would put at the top of the list: it’s too predictable.

 To my mind, this is attributable to one specific policy: the ban on testing.
 Before the ban, a result in Melbourne at the start of a season might have seen teams finish A, B, C. Two races later and the result might have been B, C, A; and then, two more after that, it might have been F, D, A.

 In other words, the teams falling short at a race came away looking to find improvements.
 But that, inevitably, meant testing.
 Ban the teams from testing and the intra-season improvements are minimal.

 Nowadays, the A, B, C in Melbourne has every chance of being A, B, C in Abu Dhabi – right at the end of the season – killing unpredictability and therefore the spectacle.

 Why, then, did this ban come about?
 The answer to that question, though, is where it all gets political.

 At the time of the 2009 global recession, the FIA seemed concerned not to lose Formula 1 teams that were owned by production car businesses (Renault, Toyota, Honda, etc.), most of which were struggling to reduce budgets because of the downturn.
 Cost restrictions were meant to help; sadly, they didn’t work – two of the teams withdrew anyway.